-Again to his credit, Bartels tested the lagged effects of both real GNP growth and income change in the growth and income inequality analyses (2008, 39, 50).
-The inclusion of these lagged annual economic conditions, however, left both partisan difference findings intact.
-After taking the lagged effect of the previous year's income growth into account, as well as several other possible influences on the income growth rates, incomes grew at a stronger clip under Democratic presidents at every income level except that of the most well-off (the top five percent of family incomes).
+Again to his credit, Bartels tested the lagged effects of income growth (but not general GNP growth) in his income inequality analysis (2008, 39).
+The inclusion of lagged income growth in the income inequality equations left the partisan difference finding intact.6 After taking the lagged effect of the previous year's income growth into account, as well as several other possible influences on the income growth rates, incomes grew at a stronger clip under Democratic presidents at every income level except that of the most well-off (the top five percent of family incomes).